openmindsclub/H4ckT0b3rF3st-2k19/projects/PythonBeginnerSoup/README.md

-# Python Beginner Soup: Lists
+# Python Beginner Soup

 Welcome to Python Beginner Soup!
-This is a soup of short python snippets.
+This is a soup of short python programs.
 But for an unknown reason, most of these codes are returning some kind of *error*...
 I'm a total sucker at Python, can you please help me find the errors and correct them?

 ## How To Contribute

-In each snippet, you can contribute either by correcting **spelling mistakes**, **syntax** or **semantics errors**, or, if you're feeling crazy, you can contribute by **improving the code** altogether!
+In each program, you can contribute either by correcting **spelling mistakes**, **syntax** or **semantics errors**, or, if you're feeling kinda crazy, you can contribute by **improving the code** altogether!

 Sometimes, the code can be shortened to *one line* of Python...
-Don't worry, the changes that need to be done will all be specified in each snippet!
+Don't worry, the changes that need to be done will all be specified in a comment inside each snippet!

 ## Documentation